Emily-Keymon/Global-City-Latitude-Analysis/README.md

 ### Click here for website:  https://emily-keymon.github.io/Global-City-Latitude-Analysis/

 # Global City Latitude Analysis
-The goal of this project was to develop a website using HTML, CSS and Bootstrap to present the results from the Global Weather Data Analysis project.
+The goal of this project was to develop a 7 page website using HTML, CSS and Bootstrap to present the results from the Global Weather Data Analysis project.

 ---
 ## Data Sources